airar-dev/Unity-AR-ColorMapping/README.md

 ## Future Release
-* The accuracy will be improved.
+* We will add a method for creating coloring 3D content in the near future.

 <br />